Branica (Suszec)

 Branica is a hamlet of the Suszec village in Poland, located by the provincial road No. 935 in the Silesian Voivodeship, in the Pszczyna County, in the Gmina Suszec.

-In the years 1975–1998, the hamlet administratively belonged to the Katowice Voivodeship.
+In 1975–1998, the hamlet administratively belonged to the Katowice Voivodeship.
 The followers of the Roman Catholic Church belong to the parish of St. Stanisław Bishop and Martyr (pol. Św.
 Stanisława Biskupa i Męczennika) in Suszec.
 There is also a primary school named after Janusz Korczak.

 Branicka Maryjka

 In Branica, by the Suszec-Kobiór road, there is a figurine representing Mary, mother of Jesus and Christ.